 November 2017: My quirky love story “From Newcastle, With Love” was chosen to feature in Stroud Short Stories‘ November event as part of the Stroud Book Festival.
 I had to back out due to golf balls armed with machetes marauding through my throat, but watch for a fun reading at the SSS spring event!

-15 October 2017: I will be reading at the Cheltenham Literature Festival!
-Come hear my story “The Maze,” which won this year’s Gloucestershire Writers Network prose prize, and other stories and poems from fabulous local writers.
-Tickets here.
+October 2017: I read at the Cheltenham Literature Festival!
+My story “The Maze” won this year’s Gloucestershire Writers Network prose prize, and was printed in their pamphlet with other stories and poems from fabulous local writers.

 July 2017: Ledbury Poetry Festival.
-After my one-act play was performed in Ledbury last September, I’m eager to return to the town to take in other people’s work, particularly an event on sign language poetry.
+After my one-act play was performed in Ledbury last September, I was eager to return to the town to take in other people’s work, particularly an event on sign language poetry.

 June 2017: As one of the founder members of the Women Writers Network, I took part in a poetry workshop to enhance my skills at creating imagery.
 Check out their webpage for brilliant exercises from the course, and upcoming workshops and events.

-June 2017: More success for my short story ‘A History of Mattresses,’ as it appears in Scribble magazine’s summer issue.
+June 2017: More success for my short story “A History of Mattresses,” as it appeared in Scribble magazine’s summer issue.